abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 We can omit the `permits` clause from class definition if:
 - Subclass is in the same file as the sealed class
 - Subclass is a nested class inside sealed class

+Note that all classes in the file in such a case will be "permitted" and need to define `sealed`, `final`, or `non-sealed`.

 ### Sealed Interfaces
 Same rules as in Sealed Classes.